 - Kayak and Fish in Lady Bird Lake: Rent a pole and a kayak and spend a day on the lake teaching your kids how to fish.
 Definitely an activity for the memory books.

-- Hamilton Pool: About an hour outside of Austin, Hamilton Pool is a beautiful natural spring-fed pool where you can hike, swim, snorkel and just have fun.
-Reservations are required during the peak summer months, so book in advance to make sure you can get in.
+- Hamilton Pool: About an hour outside of Austin, Hamilton Pool is a beautiful natural spring-fed pool where you can hike, explore and sometimes swim.
+Reservations are required during the peak summer months and swimming is not guaranteed, so book in advance to make sure you can get in.
+Check the website for current information.

 I love you so much Mural.
 Credit Jade Broadus, courtesy of iExplore.